 EFCR bit 0 is used to enable the RS-485 mode (multidrop or 9-bit mode).
 In this mode of operation, a 'master' station transmits an address character followed by data characters for the addressed 'slave' stations.
 The slave stations examine the received data and interrupt the controller if the received character is an address character (parity bit = 1).

-To use the auto RS-485 mode the software would have to disable the hardware and software flow control functions.
+To use the auto RS-485 RTS mode the software would have to disable the hardware flow control function.

 9.3.1 Normal multidrop mode